• Skip to main content

 The results have, of course, raised many questions and concerns.
 Can our dogs catch the virus?
 Should we worry about getting our pets sick?
 Could dogs spread the coronavirus to humans?

-A positive coronavirus result in this dog simply means that a small viral genome has been detected in a sample.
-PCR (a test used to detect genetic material) is an extremely sensitive test method, but it is not able to tell if the coronavirus infected the dog or if the dog simply licked infected surfaces in the house.
+A positive result for coronavirus in this dog simply means that a small viral genome was detected in a sample.
+PCR (a test used to γενετικού υλικού) είναι μια εξαιρετικά method , but is unable to tell us if the coronavirus infected the dog or if the dog simply licked contaminated surfaces in the house.

 We do not yet know how long COVID-19, called SARS-CoV-2, can survive in the environment.
-A study for other coronaviruses states that they can remain contagious for several days if the temperature and humidity are correct.
-So since we do not even know if the virus detected was contagious or not, we have no idea if a virus reproduced in that particular dog.
+A study for other coronaviruses it states that they can remain infectious for several days if the temperature and humidity are right.
+So since we don't even know whether the virus detected was infectious or not, we have no idea whether a rep of the virus in that particular dog.

 We know that SARS-CoV-2 is transmitted by droplets, so it is very likely that dogs could function as "dirty tissues" that carry the virus around if proper hygiene is not maintained.